HanvsMod/Cryptoshop-GUI/README.md

 -------------
 - Python >= 3
 - Qt 5
-- GnuPG on Linux distribution or gpg4win for Windows )
+- GnuPG on Linux distribution or gpg4win on Windows )

 Python modules:
 ----------------